joserodpt/mp42str/README.md

 More info on what each atom/box contains can be found in the [mp4atoms.pdf](readings/mp4atoms.pdf) and [mep4metaAtom.pdf](readings/mp4metaAtom.pdf).

+This repo is based on the original [dv2str](github.com/joserodpt/dv2srt) project for DV video.
 ## Generated .srt file example
 ```
 1